Mik3Rizzo/rpi-rc522/README.md

 # Python RC522 library

+## About MFRC522-python

+A small class to interface with the NFC reader Module MFRC522 on the Raspberry Pi.
+This is a Python port of the example code for the NFC module MF522-AN.

+## Requirements

 pi-rc522 consists of two Python classes for controlling an SPI RFID module "RC522" using Raspberry Pi or Beaglebone Black.
 You can get this module on AliExpress or Ebay for $3.

 Based on [MFRC522-python](https://github.com/mxgxw/MFRC522-python/blob/master/README.md).